Sinha5714/humanitas_django_pp4/README.md

 ### Python

 - [CI Python Linter](https://pep8ci.herokuapp.com/) was used for validation of python files.
-No errors were found
+- NOTE: The validation was done to all custom python files written by me.
+Settings.py was excluded because it contains important data which is longer than 79 lines and cannot be changed.

 #### Humanitas Project